vinceumo/devNotes/content/CSS/slide-stacking-effect-using-position-sticky.md

 ## Vertical Scroll Snap

-CSS scroll snap allows us to make each slide position nicely at the top of the viewport after scroll.
+CSS scroll snap permits us to make each slide position nicely at the top of the viewport after scroll.

 > CSS Scroll Snap is a module of CSS that introduces scroll snap positions, which enforce the scroll positions that a scroll container’s scrollport may end at after a scrolling operation has completed.
 >
 > [MDN - CSS Scroll Snap](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Scroll_Snap)

 To use scroll snap we are going to wrap our sections into `.vertical-scroll-snap`.
-This class is going to have a fixe height of 100vh (Same heigh as our slides) and `overflow-y: scroll` so the user can scroll between sections.
+This element is going to have a fixe height of 100vh and `overflow-y: scroll` so the user can scroll between sections.

 Next step we are going to look into scroll snap.
 First we are going the set `scroll-snap-type` ([MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-snap-type)).
-This property allows us how strictly snap points are enforced on scroll.
-We are going to set it to `y mandatory`. `y` indicating that the snap positions is in its vertical axis only. `mandatory` that the scroll container will rest on a snap point of the section if it isn't currently scrolled.
+This property defines how strictly snap points are enforced on scroll.
+We are going to set it to `y mandatory`. `y` is indicating that the snap positions is in its vertical axis only. `mandatory` that the scroll container will rest on a snap point of the section if it isn't currently scrolled.

 Then we need to tell our sections which part need to be aligned to the container.
 We are going to use `scroll-snap-align` ([CSS Tricks](https://css-tricks.com/almanac/properties/s/scroll-snap-align/)) with the value `start`.